Adana Province: Province Special Administration

 Adana Province Special Administration (Adana İl Özel İdaresi) is a semi-democratic provincial governing body that has three organs; Provincial Parliament, Governor and the Encümen.
 Provincial Parliament members are elected democratically, the governor is appointed by the Central Government and 4 out of 8 members of the Encümen are appointed by the governor.

 Province Special Administration is not a jurisdiction and has minor executive power in the administration of the province running with a budget of 55 million TL for 2010.
 The major executive duties of Special Administration are; building and maintenance of schools, residences and daycares, building and maintenance of other governmental buildings, roads, promoting arts and culture, protection and conservation of nature, social services and regional planning.

 Provincial Parliament

 Adana Provincial Parliament (Adana İl Genel Meclisi) is the decision making organ of the Province Special Administration.
 It is formed of 61 members who represent the 15 districts.
 Members of the Parliament are nominated by the district branches of the National Parties during the Local Elections and are elected by the d'Hondt method.
 Each district is an electoral district and there is a 10% threshold for a party to gain seat at the district.
 There is no threshold at the provincial level.
-Parliament is administered by the president, two vice-presidents, and two secretary generals who are elected from the members.
-Current chair of the parliament is Abdullah Torun.
+Parliament is administered by the president, two vice-presidents, and two secretaries general who are elected from the members.
+The current chair of the parliament is Abdullah Torun.